egargo/pwygit/README.md

 ### Unix-like | Windows (Cygwin/WSL)
 Before you can use pwy, you need to configure your OWM API key first.
 After you're through, the `pwyrc` (`~/.config/pwyrc` for Unix-like and `.pwyrc` for Windows) config file, containing your OWM API key will be generated.
 Get your OWM key by [signing up](https://home.openweathermap.org/users/sign_up).

-*Note: After creating your OWM API key you have to wait a couple of minutes for your API key to activate.*
+* After creating your OWM API key you have to wait a couple of minutes for your API key to activate.
+* This only applies to Unix-like users: If you just install pwy version 1.4.3, please delete the `.pwyrc` in your home director.
 ```sh
 # Configure pwy with your OWM API key.
 pwy --config XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX